Letterplace and co-letterplace ideals of posets: Letterplace ideals and their Alexander duals

 If $Q$ is the totally ordered poset on $n$ elements $Q = [n] = \{1 < 2 < \cdots < n \}$, we call $L([n],P)$, written simply $L(n,P)$, the $n$'th {\it letterplace ideal} of $P$.
 It is generated by the monomials

 This is precisely the same ideal as the multichain ideal $I_{n,n}(P)$ defined in \cite{EHM} (but with indices switched).
 The ideal $L(P,[n])$, written simply $L(P,n)$, is the $n$'th {\it co-letterplace ideal} of $P$.
 In \cite{EHM} it is denoted $H_n(P)$ and is called a generalized Hibi type ideal.
+For some background on the letterplace notion, see Remark \ref{LPRemLett} at the end of this section.

 The following is Theorem 1.1(a) in \cite{EHM}, suitably reformulated.
 Since it is a very basic fact, we include a proof of it.

 \begin{proposition} The ideals $L(n,P)$ and $L(P,n)^\tau$ are Alexander dual in $\kr[x_{[n] \times P}]$. \end{proposition}